Ruby on Rails 5: Level I

 Learn how to pragmatically build and design Rails 5 apps in this step-by-step, project-based course.

-Build a complete Rails web app from scratch, step by step!
+Build a full-featured Rails web app from from idea to deployment, step by step!

-Discover how to put all the pieces together to build a complete Ruby on Rails app from idea to deployment in this course.
+Learn how to put all the pieces together to build a complete Ruby on Rails 5 app from scratch in this course.
 You'll come away with a solid understanding of Rails as well as key design principles and practices to help you craft robust and flexible apps on your own!

 “This is the best beginning Rails course I've found.
 I finally have a strong Rails foundation.
 Coming into the course, I had so many loose ends regarding how Rails worked, but I finished the course with the confidence to create my own app.”
 Brad Ballard